chinlock/tidydataproject/CodeBook.md

 This is the Code Book for the dataset in output.txt.
 There are 68 variables described below.
+Apart from activity and subject, the rest of the 66 variables are mean values of the respective measurements done for a subject performing a particular activity.
+These 66 variables are selected from the original 561 measurements based on the requirements of the course project.
+(For more information about the original 561 measurements, please refer to features.txt and features_info.txt in the original data set.)

 "activity"
         Activity the subject is engaged in.
 Factor with 6 levels.